 - help people to lose excess weight

 In this article, we look at the possible links between the keto diet and diabetes.

 The ketogenic diet severely restricts carbohydrates.
 It forces the body to break down fats for energy.
 The process of using fat for energy is called ketosis.
 It produces a fuel source called ketones.

 Impact on blood sugar levels

-A ketogenic diet helps some people with type 2 diabetes because it allows the body to maintain glucose levels at a low but healthy level.
+A ketogenic diet may help some people with type 2 diabetes because it allows the body to maintain glucose levels at a low but healthy level.

-Impact on need for medication
+Impact on medication

 Hypoglycemia occurs when blood sugar levels fall to 70 milligrams per deciliter (mg/dL) or less.

 Impact on weight